TaygaHoshi/tt-project/Lists/List of Combat Rules and Mechanics.md

 	(10 + SPD) meters/round

 ## Walking
-* Walking speed is equal to the default movement speed.
+* Walking is the simplest way of movement. a creature's walking speed is equal to its movement speed, normally.
+* A walking character can't take full-turn actions.

 ## Running
-+ Instead of taking an action, a character might move twice.
-This is called "running" and unless specified, it is equal to double the walking speed.
++ Instead of taking an action, a character might "walk" twice.
+This is called "running" and unless specified otherwise, it is equal to double the walking speed.
-+ A running character can't take actions, rapid actions or prepared actions.
++ A running character can't take actions, rapid actions, prepared actions or full-turn actions.

 ## Flying
+#TODO

 ## Climbing
+#TODO

 ## Jumping
+#TODO

 # Death
 + When a player character falls below 0 health, they are considered "unconscious".